jmielkeway/ccos4rbpi_volume0/chapter01/logging.md

     char s[BUFFER_SIZE];
 };
 ```

-We start by extending our module with the `writebuf` struct - size `256` bytes, a nice power of `2`!
-It is now possible to use an integer sized to exactly `1`-byte, with the `u8` type.
-This works better than the `char` type for our purposes, as we can use it to index our `255`-byte buffer without the compiler complaining.
-You can already guess that we are going to use this buffer to store the results of formatted input.
+We start by extending our module with the `writebuf` struct - size 256 bytes, a nice power of two.
+It is now possible to use an integer sized to exactly one byte with the `u8` type.
+This works better than the `char` type for our purposes, as we can use it to index our 255-byte buffer without the compiler complaining.
+You can already guess that we are going to use this buffer to store the results of formatted output on its way out.

 ```C
 static void flush(struct writebuf *w)
 {